leggetter/nexmo-caller-id/README.md

 - A phone number's network type (landline/cellular)
 - If a phone number is valid
 - If a phone number is reachable

-...And many other insights!
+...And much more info!

 While there are many uses for this API, this tutorial will cover building our own caller id.
-That's right we're kicking it old school with this tutorial!
+That's right, we're kicking it old school with this tutorial!
 Make no mistakes though, the tech we're working with is anything but old.

-So let's say you database of phone numbers.
-You want to know as much as you can about the phone number.
+So let's say you have a database of phone numbers and you want to know as much as you can about the phone number.
 We're going to build a web app that will look up insights into the number and email you the results.

 We're going to build this web app using Ruby and [Sinatra](http://www.sinatrarb.com/).
 We'll make two pages.
 The first will have a form where you can enter a phone number and the email address the insights should be sent to.
 The second page will have the immediate results from the Number Insights API.
-We'll need to build three insights in total.
-An `index` page for the form.
+We'll need to build three endpoints in total.
+A `get` for the index page for the form.
 A `post` endpoint to send the form data back to our Sinatra server.
 We'll then take that form data and `post` that to Nexmo.
-We'll also need to give Nexmo a url to post back the data from the Number Insights API.
-So we'll need the third endpoint to receive a `post` from Nexmo.
+We'll also need to give Nexmo a url to receive the `post` from the Number Insights API.
+So we'll need the third endpoint to receive that `post` from Nexmo.

 ---

 ## Getting started

 So what do you need to get started?
 Well this is a ruby tutorial so you should know a bit of that.
 We're gonna build this web app in Sinatra so you should have some exposure to that.
-We'll also need to expose the web app online so we're going to use [ngrok](https://ngrok.com/).
+We'll also need to expose the web app online and for that we're going to use [ngrok](https://ngrok.com/).

 Don't forget you'll need your free [Nexmo account](https://dashboard.nexmo.com/sign-up) for your API Key and API Secret.